bgkillas/kalc/README.md

 --deci=[num] sets how many decimals to display, -1 for length of terminal, -2 for maximum decimal places, may need to up precision for more decimals
 --multi toggles multi line display for matrixes --tabbed toggles tabbed display for matrixes
---depth display 2d complex graphs in 3d with imag #'s going up/down on the z axis --surface displays a colored surface(based on z value) for 3d graphing, only supports 1 graph --flat display 2d complex graphs like they are on the 2d number line --scalegraph scales the y part of a 2d graph to the users screen size, setting --windowsize=x,y makes the ratio more accurate --saveto=[file] saves the graph as a png to the given file, --windowsize=x,y for resolution --siunits toggles keeping stuff in si units, a newton will show as 'm s^-2 kg' instead of 'N'
+--surface displays a colored surface(based on z value) for 3d graphing, only supports 1 graph --scalegraph scales the y part of a 2d graph to the users screen size, setting --windowsize=x,y makes the ratio more accurate --saveto=[file] saves the graph as a png to the given file, --windowsize=x,y for resolution --siunits toggles keeping stuff in si units, a newton will show as 'm s^-2 kg' instead of 'N'